Overview

 Senior Fund Manager

-George joined Troy in June 2012 from Rathbone Brothers, where he worked as an Assistant Fund Manager for the unit trust business.
-George graduated in 2006 from King’s College London with a first class honours degree in History.
+He joined Troy in June 2012 from Rathbone Brothers, where he worked as an Assistant Fund Manager for the unit trust business.
+George graduated from King’s College London in 2006 with a First Class Honours degree in History.
 He is a CFA Charterholder.

 Key facts